How to Create a Winning Sales Cadence

 Every great sales cadence relies on at least a few tools to help SDRs succeed.
 At a minimum, your team will need a CRM (like Salesforce), email automation services, and a VOIP system.

-If you really want to supercharge your team’s efforts, then consider integrating an AI-powered platform like Gong Assist that provides daily tasks to keep SDRs on track.
+If you really want to supercharge your team’s efforts, then consider integrating an AI-powered platform like Gong Engage that provides daily tasks to keep SDRs on track.

-Gong Assist gives reps a live list of prioritized actions to help them sell more effectively.
+Gong Engage gives reps a live list of prioritized actions to help them sell more effectively.
 From the image below, for example, it prompts you to follow-up with certain prospects or try to book a meeting.
-In some cases, Gong Assist could replace your standardized sales cadence with a version that’s completely tailored to your list.
+In some cases, Gong Engage could replace your standardized sales cadence with a version that’s completely tailored to your list.

-Gong Assist also automates mundane tasks like updating your CRM and drafting emails, so your team can spend even more time selling.
+Gong Engage also automates mundane tasks like updating your CRM and drafting emails, so your team can spend even more time selling.